 This course is a practicum concentrated on real-world engagement with artists, with a focus on the formats of the studio visit and the interview.
 Students conduct, document, and present studio visits and interviews with artists, with a view to accumulating a substantial body of knowledge about contemporary artistic practice.

-Professor: Michele Carlson Convenes: Thu, 4–7 pm CCA Enrollment: Artists and Designers (CURPR-606)
+Professor: Michele Carlson Convenes: Tue, 1–4 pm Location: Room GC12, CCA SF campus CCA Enrollment: Artists and Designers (CURPR-606)

 This class positions exhibition-making as an interdisciplinary practice that lies at the heart of institutional design and programming.
 In addition to surveying the contemporary landscape of institutional structures, students will engage in the discourse around exhibition design and undertake collaborative, project-based opportunities to develop installation strategies, as well as consider techniques of visual and spatial design across all aspects of an exhibition’s manifestation, from display furniture and materials to the catalogue and publication.